andy5995/vs-fltk/docs/milestones.md

 - Fully functional c & js support in embedded scripts.
   - DOM-like operations (constained due to its mostly immutable structure).
-  - Constrained operations on files.
+  - ~~Constrained operations on files.~~ no we use the storage and data sources
-  - Constrained fetch requests.
+  - ~~Constrained fetch requests.~~ no we use data sources
 - Loading of native components.
-- HTTP/HTTPS ~~& gemini~~
+- HTTP/HTTPS ~~& gemini~~ gemini require additional effort as it is not supported by curl
 - A good coverage of basic fltk components via codegen.

 ## 0.3.x